Updated on 2024-12-11 GMT+08:00

 Changing the storage directory of the DataNode role

-1. Choose Cluster > Name of the desired cluster > Services > HDFS > Stop Instance to stop the HDFS service.
+1. Choose Cluster > Services > HDFS and click Stop Service to stop the HDFS service.

-2. Log in to each data node where the HDFS service is installed as user root and perform the following operations:
+2. Log in as user root to each node on which the HDFS service is installed, and perform the following operations:

 1. Create a target directory (data1 and data2 are original directories in the cluster).

-For example, to create a target directory ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:
+For example, if the target directory is ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:

 mkdir -p ${BIGDATA_DATA_HOME}/hadoop/data3/dn